gidde032/umnVTS/README.md

 ```

 - The configuration line `LINE_START, BUS_LINE, Campus Connector` defines the beginning of the information belonging to a simulated line.
 The configuration line `ROUTE_START, East Bound` defines a the beginning of the information defining the outbound route.
 (The outbound route is always defined before the inbound route).
 - The subsequent configuration lines are the stops in the route.
 Each stop has a name, a latitude, a longitude, and the probability to generate a passenger at the stop.
-For example, for `STOP, Blegen Hall, 44.972392, -93.243774, .15`, `Blegen Hall` is the name of the stop, `44.972392` is the latitude, `-93.243774` is the longitude, and `.15` (i.e., `0.15`) is the probability to generate a passenger at the stop.
+For example, for `STOP, Blegen Hall, 44.972392, -93.243774, .15`, `Blegen Hall` is the name of the stop, `44.972392` is the latitude, `-93.243774` is the longitude, and `.15` is the probability to generate a passenger at the stop.
 - The last stop in a route has a probability to generate a passenger always equal to zero.
 - The information inside `STORAGE_FACILITY_START` and `STORAGE_FACILITY_END` provides the number of small buses, large buses, electric trains, and diesel trains available for the simulation.